-3. Facilitation fees for winners of prize draws
+3. Facilitation fees for winners of the prize draw

-MNOs responded by ATL campaigns to increase awareness of their official phone numbers through which winners would be contacted.
-These numbers were publicised through TV, radio, newspapers and trade materials.
+MNOs responded by ATL campaigns to increase awareness of their office phone numbers through which winners would be contacted.
+These numbers were publicized through TV, radio, newspapers and trade materials.
 Customer’s awareness of this fraud tactic increased and soon there was a drastic drop in its use.

 4. PIN Appropriation

 Fraudsters were still thinking and soon introduced a new wave of fraud targeting mobile money agents – specifically those that were busy and highly liquid.
 It was common practice for busy agents to initiate a transaction and then hand over his phone to the customer to punch in his number.
 The customer would give the phone back to the agent to complete the transaction by inserting in his PIN code.

 Fraudsters took advantage of this.
 They would go to the agent point as normal customers wanting to conduct a transaction and followed the usual process.
 During this time, the fraudsters studied the buttons the agent pressed for his PIN code.
 After a few visits to the agent, the fraudsters could usually identify the agent’s PIN codes.
 The fraudster then went to the agent to transact.
 This time when the agent handed over his phone to the “customer”, the fraudster quickly punched in a phone number, inserted the agent’s PIN code and completed the transaction.
 The fraudster then started another transaction to cover his tracks and handed the phone back to the agent to complete it.
 The fraudster then walked away … never to come back.
 The agent was not aware that two transactions had taken place on his phone and had lost money ranging from $500 – $1,500.